tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 f $ x = f x
 ```

-Whereas normal function application has the highest precednce, `$` has the lowest precedence.
+Whereas normal function application has the highest precedence, `$` has the lowest precedence.

 Function application with a space is left-associative so `f a b c` is the same as `((f a) b) c`.
 Function application with `$` is right associative.